C-L-Gerhartl/MSU_01M/README.md

 Arduino Sketch to control NUC start/shutdown behavior.

-This repository contains an Arduino sketch to control the start and shutdown behavior of a NUC-PC running a Linux-based operating system.
+This repository contains an Arduino sketch for controlling the startup and shutdown behavior of a NUC PC running a Linux operating system.
+The NUC must be connected to the Arduino via LAN and also requires a modified USB cable to read the PC's status.
-Additionally, you need to install the Python script `vehicle_shutdown.py` on the NUC.
+You must also install the Python script "vehicle_shutdown.py" on the NUC.
+This script sends a shutdown command to the NUC, receives log messages, and can set the temperature thresholds for the fan.
-Logic is shown in StateMaschine.xlsx...
+The logic is shown in StateMachine.xlsx.

 ---